marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 Still, the cost of packing/unpacking data must considered.

-Moreover, the DEPTHPEEL render targets is used for ray-tracing operations only, which happen at half-resolution - I'd like to try rendering such target at half-res directly, to cut it's memory footprint to a quarter.
+Moreover, the DEPTHPEEL render targets is used for ray-tracing operations only, which happen at half-resolution - I'd like to try rendering such target at half-res directly, to cut it's memory footprint to a quarter, and to improve the performance of the depth-peeling process itself.

 On the same line, i'm storing the index of the samples from the environment as a direction.
 This consumes 3 channels of a texture and forces us to use another output other than the reservoir texture.
 I'd like to try using a different method to store such indexes.
 For example, we could transform cartesian coordinates into polar coordinates, and use a single wrapped value to store the direction; this comes at the additional cost of encoding/deconding operations and probably a precision loss.
 Still, it may be worth it anyway (in particular for the diffuse component, where directional precision is not strictly necessary since we're fetching from LoD = 1).